imPBH/ProjetSQL-B2/README.md

 ATTACH DATABASE 'newdb.db' AS new;
 ```

 Now we can start the migration.
-We should keep in mind that the order is very important here !
+We should keep in mind that the order is very important here!
 That's why we migrate data into tables that don't need foreign key.\
 So we start by inserting data into the `employee_data` table.
 ```SQL
 INSERT INTO new.employee_data (Lastname, Firstname, Gender, Age, Wage)